ezEngine/docs/docs/scenes/scene-editing.md

 ### Add Objects

 The easiest way to add objects to a scene is to *drag and drop* existing items from the [asset browser](../assets/asset-browser.md) into the scene.
-You would mostly do this for [meshes (TODO)](../graphics/meshes-overview.md) and [prefabs (TODO)](../prefabs/prefabs-overview.md), but it works for many asset types.
+You would mostly do this for [meshes (TODO)](../graphics/meshes-overview.md) and [prefabs](../prefabs/prefabs-overview.md), but it works for many asset types.
 If you want to get your own assets into the editor, you should read up on how to [import assets](../assets/import-assets.md).

 ### Create Objects